 Today there are EIGHT BASIC STEPS that the whole dance revolves upon.
 They Are:

-- Closed Starter Basic and/ or Preparatory Basic.
+- Dance Starts in a Closed Starter Basic and/ or Preparatory Basic.

 - Under-Arm Pass.